Bucharest’s main railway station, București Nord (Bucharest North), is splat in two sections:

 -

--Some IR and IC / ICN / EC / ECN trains have a bar or restaurant wagon, while in other cases a clerk goes up and down the train offering snacks and drinks; especially when crossing the mountains, there might be locals boarding the train and selling berries.
+-Some CFR IR and IC / ICN / EC / EN trains have a bar or restaurant wagon, while in other cases a clerk goes up and down the train offering snacks and drinks; especially when crossing the mountains, there might be locals boarding the train and selling berries.
+There are no dining facilities on private trains.

 Airport transfer.
 For getting to and from Bucharest’s two airports, have a look at my Getting to Bucharest by Air post.
 For getting into town by subway (the recommended way), refer to the Subway post in the same section.
 For a map of the overland transport network, click here (and then select the type of vehicle you want under Routes Guide), while for my two bani on overland transport in Bucharest, refer to the Buses, Trolleybuses and Trams post, also in this section.